PTGA ADVISORY BOARD

 PAMELA LE NOURY

-Pam has participated in several marine research cruises, has published three smartphone apps on sharks & rays, whales & dolphins and Antarctic Wildlife and her passion for teaching people about the oceans and conservation is legendary in the industry.
+Pam has participated in several marine research cruises, has published three smartphone apps on sharks & rays, whales & dolphins, and Antarctic Wildlife and her passion for teaching people about the oceans and conservation is legendary in the industry.
 Pam started expedition cruising in 2008 and has been almost everywhere a small cruise ship can take you.
-She is now Head of Expedition Operations at Noble Caledonia and still spends most of her time at sea.
-She is excited about the direction the PTGA wants to take and believes new people to the industry need to have a basic standard of competency and something clear to aim for.
+She is now Head of Expedition Operations at Noble Caledonia and represents them at AECO & IAATO where she participates in several committees and working groups, and she leads Noble Caledonia’s sustainability initiatives.
+She is excited about the direction the PTGA is taking and believes new people in the industry need to have a basic standard of competency and something clear to aim for.

 Pat Lurcock is well known to anyone who has worked in the south and been to Sth Georgia and after 25 years working for the South Georgia government, he has a real grasp of the issues that arise when operating in, and managing activities within, remote wilderness areas and is keen to observe and advise the PTGA in its infancy.